WICG/attribution-reporting-api/README.md

 If multiple sources were clicked and associated with a single attribution trigger, send reports for all of them.

-To provide additional utility, the browser can choose to provide additional annotations to each of these reports, attributing credits for the triggering refirect to them individually.
+To provide additional utility, the browser can choose to provide additional annotations to each of these reports, attributing credits for the triggering redirect to them individually.
 Attribution models allow for more sophisticated, accurate measurement.

 The default attribution model will be last-click attribution, giving the last-clicked source for a given trigger redirect all of the credit.